python-jsonschema/jsonschema/docs/validate.rst

 The Validator Interface
 -----------------------

-`jsonschema` defines an interface that all validator classes should adhere to.
+`jsonschema` defines a protocol that all validator classes should adhere to.

 .. autoclass:: jsonschema.protocols.IValidator